Climate-based spinach planting guide for Terre Haute, Indiana

 Main risk: The main mistake here is treating spinach like a crop that only needs to finish.
 In practice, results are better when planting is timed for quality, not just maturity.

-How Frost Affects Spinach in Terre Haute
+How Frost Affects Planting Dates for Spinach in Terre Haute

 Terre Haute usually has about 187 frost-free days, with a typical last spring frost around April 15 and a typical first fall frost around October 19.